2

 }

-Lastly, the example project contains a mill file.
-You can use the mill file to compile and run the project, via ./mill ...:
+Lastly, the example project contains a mill executable file (mill.bat for Windows).
+You can use this file as a launcher to compile and run the project, via ./mill ...:

 $ ./mill foo.compile

-To use Mill in any other project, or to start a brand-new project using Mill, it is enough to copy over the mill script file to that project's root directory.
-You can also download the startup script via:
+To use Mill in any other project, or to start a brand-new project using Mill, it is enough to copy over the mill script file to that project's root directory, or to download it again using the curl command we used earlier.

 To get started with testing in Mill, you can run ./mill foo.test: